You're still productive, making things, hitting deadlines... but that spark is gone.

-It's not the kind of tired a weekend away fixes.
-It's the kind where the spark that made you want to create in the first place has gone missing.
+This is the kind of exhaustion that a weekend "off" just doesn't fix.
+It's the kind where the spark that motivated you in the first place that's missing.
 You still show up.
 You still hit the deadlines.
 You still deliver.
-But the play is gone, and you feel alone in it, because everyone around you looks like they're thriving.
+But you feel alone in it, because everyone around you looks like they're thriving.

-The Reset is three days in the Catskills to find your room: a roomful of creative people facing the exact same thing, working through it side by side.
-The days are built from honest conversation, making things with your hands, and movement.
+The Reset is three days in the Catskills to find your room: a roomful of people facing the exact same thing, working through it side by side.
+The days are built free of technology and obligation, with honest conversation, making things with your hands, and movement.
 One group.
 One room.
 Together.

 It's not about outcomes.
-Not portfolio pieces, not something to show for when you get home.
-It's about reconnecting with creativity, joy, and play, in the company of others reaching for the same momentum.
+Not something to show when you get home.
+It's about reconnecting with yourself, your creativity, and your joy, in the company of others reaching for the same momentum.

-Matthew has spent more than twenty years in the creative industry.
-Now, as a certified executive and creative leadership coach, he runs retreats that help people reconnect with their creativity, through conversation, movement, and community.
+Matthew has spent more than two decades supporting creative leaders.
+Now, as a certified executive and creative leadership coach, he runs retreats that guide people towards connection with themselves, their creativity, and others through conversation, movement, and community.

-His signature method, Portraits of Becoming, has you work with your hands, shaping color and form into a portrait of who you're becoming, then into something you carry home.
-He's run it everywhere from intimate retreats to a room of thirty-two C-suite leaders.
+His signature workshop, Portraits of Becoming, has you work with your hands, while talking through challenges, using shape and color to see more clearly.
+He's run it everywhere from intimate retreats to a room of thirty C-suite leaders.

 It begins ten days before you arrive and runs a week past your goodbye.
 The whole arc, from first hello to reentry.